thiagoallisson90/dap_clustering/README.md

 - [ ] Add elbow method based on the silhouette index.
 - [ ] Add elbow method based on the calinski harabasz index.
+- [ ] Add WCSS analysis for the clusters.
+- [ ] Add homogeneity analysis for the clusters.
 - [ ] Add parameter for simulation script set up the connections between the GWs and their respectives EDs.
 - [ ] Create method in the lorawan-mac-helper file to set up the ED SF based on the conections established.
 - [ ] Create K-Means applying RSSI values as inputs.